Vos ends second place jinx on the road

 "You don't have to think about the years before."

-Russian Olga Zabelinskaya, also in the breakaway, took third place at the end of a 140.3-km ride starting and ending in central London.
+Russian Olga Zabelinskaya, also featuring in the breakaway, took third place at the end of a 140.3-km ride starting and ending on The Mall, central London.

 "I'm so glad I committed to that break," Armitstead told reporters.